Tracing back to the 16th century, Britain and Malaysia share a long history of diplomatic ties and successful trade

 The BMCC is a part of this history.

 Who We Are

 The BMCC is appointed by the UK’s Department for International Trade (DIT) to become their service delivery partner for British SME’s seeking to export or establish a presence in Malaysia.
-Embodied by dedicated sector specialists, the BMCC Trade Team provide a range of customised services from market intelligence, business matching and event management to sourcing assistance of UK goods and services.
+Embodied by dedicated sector leads, the BMCC Trade Team provide a range of customised services from market intelligence, business matching and event management to sourcing assistance of UK goods and services.

 With a certified accreditation by the British Chambers of Commerce (BCC) network across the United Kingdom, the principles upheld at the BMCC are continually updated in assurance of living up to the global standards set by the BCC accreditation system.
 The BMCC is also a member of the BiSEA (Britain in South East Asia) network, a group of ten British Chambers and Business Councils across the Southeast Asian region aimed at developing effective relationships between British Chambers of Commerce within ASEAN to further facilitate business opportunities for their members.

 A brief history of our origins

 On the 26th March 1963, the British Trade Representatives Association (BTRA) was initiated as an indirect result of the diversification of Malaysia's trade, which dates from 1813 when the EIC's (East India Company) monopoly of trade was abolished.
 After having settled in Penang and Singapore in 1786 and 1819 respectively, British merchants felt securely established in the foreign trade of the country by 1833.
 Trade flourished with growing demand for raw materials by British industries and the marketing of British-finished products in the East.
 The diminished direct protective influence of the EIC and trade expansion gave rise to the need for organised effort by merchants to protect their interests in all those countries where the EIC had previously enjoyed exclusive trading rights.